• About

 Dominic Jones

-Dominic (bio & disclosures) is IR Web Report‘s founder and an online investor relations consultant.
-He advises leading public companies and investor relations service providers worldwide on using the web for disclosure, engagement and profile building.
+Dominic Jones (bio) created IR Web Report in 2001.
+He is a consultant to leading public companies and investor relations service providers worldwide.
 You can contact him via the contacts page.

-Posted in Articles | Tagged Bloomberg, China, Google, Home Depot | Leave a response
+Posted in Articles | Tagged Bloomberg, China, Google, Home Depot

 « Previous Next »